Omen-/personal-website/content/blog/dofus-maps.md

 To answer this hypothesis, we need to understand the format of dofus maps data.

-The data is divided in chunks of 10 bytes that each represent one cell.
+The data is divided in chunks of 10 bytes that each represents one cell.
 Thoses ten bytes all have a specific role in describing the cell : they inform the game if the cell is walkable, what is it's texture, etc..

 Here is an example of the begining of a decrypted map data containing 7 cells :